d3zd3z/hkg18/normal.md

 - What are certificates

-- In order for this to work, we need to have what are known as CAs (certificate authorities).
+- In order for this to work, we need to have what are known as CAs (Certificate Authorities).
 These are entities that we as users of the web trust (or at least have to trust) to authenticate the sites that we visit.